 - analysis and advocacy on international tax law and UK financial sector taxation;

-I work part-time as Head of Enhanced Investigations (previously Head of Regional Operations in the Sahel for Conflict Armament Research, an organisation established to investigate the use and movement of weapons, and broader conflict economies, in ongoing armed conflicts and terrorist attacks from source to use.
-I focus on the western Sahel, where I spend about 30-40 percent of my time, though in the last three years I have also undertaken fieldwork in central Africa, Somalia, Iraq and southeast Asia.
+I work as Head of Enhanced Investigations (previously Head of Regional Operations in the Sahel) for Conflict Armament Research, an organisation established to investigate the use and movement of weapons, and broader conflict economies, in ongoing armed conflicts and terrorist attacks from source to use.
+In recent years I have focussed on the western Sahel, spending about 30-40 percent of my time there, though in the last three years I have also undertaken fieldwork in central Africa, Somalia, Iraq and southeast Asia.
 Separately, I am a consultant advisor and investigator for a number of governmental and non-governmental organisations on armed conflict, international tax and illicit finance.

 Since 2009 I have intermittently been a consultant field researcher for the Small Arms Survey on Sudan and South Sudan.
 I served as Aviation Expert for the UN Panel of Experts on Sudan in 2011, helping to document a modest renaissance of government airstrikes and non-Arab inter-ethnic fighting in eastern Darfur.